Hes-Siemelink/hes-release-demo-integration/README.md

 ## How to create your own project

-Create a duplicate of this project to start developing youre own container-based integration.
+Create a duplicate of this project to start developing your own container-based integration.

 Use the [instructions from GitHub](https://docs.github.com/en/repositories/creating-and-managing-repositories/duplicating-a-repository).
 Note: this creates a duplicate, not a fork.